Men's Volleyball History

 The rich tradition of the Pepperdine men's volleyball program continues to this day.
 The proud owners of five NCAA Championships, 10 regular-season conference titles and four* Mountain Pacific Sports Federation tournament crowns, the Waves regularly demonstrate a level of success that is sustained year in and year out on the beautiful Malibu campus.

-Forty-eight different Waves have earned All-American honors a total of 90 times, including 43 first-team selections since 1977.
-Pepperdine has claimed a National Player of the Year award in nine different seasons, including eight of the last 17 years.
+Fifty-two different Waves have earned All-American honors a total of 97 times, including 45 first-team selections since 1977.
+Pepperdine has claimed a National Player of the Year award in nine different seasons, including eight of the last 18 years.
 Five different athletes have earned the honor from the American Coaches Volleyball Association on six occasions, more than any other school since the AVCA began issuing the award in 1991.

 The men's volleyball program played its inaugural season in 1971 under the direction of coach Moo Park.